NVIDIA-Omniverse/kit-extension-sample-spawn-prims/exts/omni.example.spawnPrims/tutorial/tutorial.md

 # Make an Extension To Spawn Primitives

 In this document you will be going over how to create an extension inside of Omniverse.
 Extensions are what Omniverse is made up of.
-This is ideal for those who are begineers to Omniverse Kit.
+This is ideal for those who are beginners to Omniverse Kit.

 ## Learning Objectives